 How to Determine the Gender of a Noun in Russian

-So, let’s find out how to establish the nouns gender in the Russian language.
+Now, let’s explore how to determine the gender of nouns in the Russian language.

 Masculine nouns